TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-wellsprings-of-vitality.md

 a [Veteran] male.
 Icpi is mourning the loss of his mother, Tlene (Tlenenepilcoualt), and is planning on burning her body.
 He has been tasked by his mother, and therefore the gods, to prevent the power of the Nixignis gems from being used for ill.
+Tlene had protected these before against the ancient wizard who used the lava cavern as its base.

 Icpi is not quick to trust others and will be fearful of.
 He will use his abilities to mind read copiously, and be very questioning of any other creature's purpose here.
 He will be evasive of any questions and will try to lead others seeking the Nixignis Gems away.
 If he believes there are those that will help, he will ask them to return the Nixignis Gems to their rightful place and to drive any remaining cultists from the caves.
 In return, he will warn them of what is likely to happen once the water flows again and will offer to help them escape when the time comes.
+He also knows of the flameskull in the Lava Cavern.

 Beneath the white sheet closest to Icpi is the corpse of Tlene.
 Under the other sheet are corpses of the cultists who failed.
 Icpi is also planning on burning